• Skip to primary navigation

 Jump to Recipe Print Recipe

 Air fryer fish sticks are the best!
-They are so quick and easy to make because they are cooked from frozen.
-They turn out perfectly crispy and delicious and are healthier than deep fried fish sticks.
-They're a kid-friendly meal that will taste like you ordered fast food.
+They are so quick and easy to make and are ready in just 15 minutes.
+They turn out perfectly crispy and delicious and are just as good as deep fried fish sticks.
+You will never need to order fast food again!

 A cooked fish stick being dipped into a jar of tartar sauce.

-• Air fried fish sticks turn out so crisp and delicious!
-No soggy fish sticks here.
+• Air fried fish sticks turn out so crispy and delicious!
+Just like deep-fried fish sticks, but with way less oil and way less mess.

-• Fish sticks in air fryer are really easy to make and are ready in under 15 minutes.
+• They are really easy to make and are ready in under 15 minutes just like air fryer scallops, the best air fryer Mahi Mahi and air fryer shrimp.

 • Frozen fish sticks - you can use homemade or store bought fish sticks, whichever you prefer.
-Any brand of frozen breaded fish sticks will work including Gorton's fish sticks, Great Value fish sticks, Costco fish sticks, Mrs. Paul's fish sticks, and Fisher Boys fish sticks.
+Any brand of frozen breaded fish sticks will work.
+If you are gluten-free be sure to use gluten-free fish sticks.

 • Spray oil (this is optional depending on the type of air fryer that you have) - I prefer using avocado oil for this but you can also use olive oil.